 In 2004, White founded Office of Experiments, an independent research network that supports critical forms of research practice.
-White is engaged in many research initiatives, including in the UK, an ongoing long-term project ‘Test Sites’ with Arts Catalyst and ‘Incidental Futures’ (ACE), with former members of O+I / Artist Placement Group.
-White exhibits widely in Europe, recent examples include (2015–2018); Arts Catalyst, Royal College of Art, & Whitechapel Gallery – London, Fargfabriken – Stockholm, Objectif Exhibitions – Antwerp, Portikus – Frankfurt, among many others.
-He has curated and worked closely with Flat Time House, John Hansard Gallery (UK), and Henry Moore Institute, as well as Center for Land Use Interpretation (USA).
+White is engaged in many collaborative research projects, as well as individual artistic practice.
+He exhibits widely, recent examples include (2015–2018); Arts Catalyst, Royal College of Art, & Whitechapel Gallery – London, Fargfabriken – Stockholm, Objectif Exhibitions – Antwerp, Portikus – Frankfurt, amongst many others.
+He has worked closely with Flat Time House, John Hansard Gallery (UK), and Henry Moore Institute, as well as Center for Land Use Interpretation (USA).
 His writing has been published across a wide range of journals, books and as art forms.

 Art and Society

 Explored through performance, installation, and ceramics, and between art and science, the diverse practices of CREAM researchers in this area are drawn together for their emphasis on critical and collective engagements with the question and role of art and society.